voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 - [referral codes](doc:referral-program),
 - [loyalty cards](doc:loyalty-program).

-Go to [voucher API reference](ref:voucher-object) to learn more about the voucher object.
+Go to [voucher API reference](ref:voucher-object) to learn more about this object.

 <!-- TBD: how much more info? code format? qr/barcodes? other info from building blocks? -->